WRHS volleyball picks up more wins, stays undefeated in conference

 The Wolverines had a strong performance as a team with senior Willa Laski leading with three aces, 11 kills and two blocks.
 Scores from that match were 25-22, 25-23, 25-19.
 Junior Samantha Chambers added 35 assists, three kills and two aces.

-Wood River will celebrate its seniors for Senior Night with a home match on Tuesday, Oct.
+Wood River will take on Rocky Mountain on Oct.
+8 and then will celebrate its seniors for Senior Night on Tuesday, Oct.
 12.

 Post a comment as